 Wind Mitigation and 4 Point Inspections are both insurance inspections in the State of Florida.
-In addition, there are almost required on every home purchase transaction.
 However, there are key differences in their intended purposes.

 A wind mitigation inspection gives homeowners insurance discounts based on certain building attributes.
 A 4 point inspection help homeowners obtain insurance by reporting the condition of the HVAC, electrical, plumbing, and roofing systems.